PaperFoxPaperFox

 Reviewers Without Research Profiles

 Reviewers who haven't completed their research profile cannot be matched by expertise.
-They will be randomly assigned to fill remaining slots after all profiled reviewers are placed.
+They will be assigned to fill remaining slots after all profiled reviewers are placed.

 If you see a warning about reviewers without profiles:

-1. Click the link to go to the reviewers page
+1. Go to the reviewers page

 2. Send reminder emails to reviewers without profiles